 Where is net metering available?

 Net metering is available in 38 states, plus American Samoa, Puerto Rico, and the Virgin Islands.

 States where net metering is available.
 (Map courtesy of the US Department of Energy

 As you can see from the map above, most states offer net metering.
 Even in those states that don’t offer it, there is some form of alternative plan to compensate solar power system owners for the power their system provides to the grid.

 Why net metering reduces or eliminates your electric bill

-A professional solar installer such as Freedom ForeverTM will design your solar power system to produce roughly 125% of your household’s annual electrical consumption.
+A professional solar installer such as Freedom ForeverTM can design your solar power system to produce roughly 115% of your household’s annual electrical consumption.
 Your solar power system naturally produces more power in the summer than it does in the winter.
 Because of that seasonal variation in power production, you can expect to produce more power than you need during the summer.
 Likewise, during the winter you will likely use more power than your system produces.

 The only way net metering can fail

 Home solar power systems are reliable, and they need very little maintenance.
 But solar power systems aren’t perfect, they can stop generating power.
 If you don’t continuously monitor your system, it could stop producing power, and you wouldn’t know about it until you receive an unexpectedly large electric bill.
 Should that happen, you’d lose out on the power your system would have produced while it was down.
 Unless you own a Freedom Forever™ solar power system…